Dayton Arcade: Background

 The souvenir program book for the Arcade's grand opening says "The construction of the splendid group of buildings, known as the Arcade, was commenced on March 1st, 1902 and completed on March 1st, 1904.
 The Third Street Building has a frontage on the Third street of 66 feet and was built by Mr. M. J. Gibbons and The Dayton Arcade Company.
 The Office building has a frontage on Ludlow Street of 66 feet, and the Apartment Building has a frontage on Fourth Street of 200 feet.
 The buildings are of steel and concrete, have fireproof construction throughout, and possess every modern equipment and convenience.
 The elevator service is furnished by six Otis electric elevators, and the Power Building is equipped with a complete steam heating, electric light, and refrigerating plant of the most modern type.
 Through each building runs spacious arcades, richly constructed of marble and mosaic tile, converging into the Arcade Market House, which, with its magnificent glass dome and beautifully decorated galleries surrounding and overlooking the Market House, is unlike any building in this country; artistic in conception and perfect in execution."

-Following Progressive Era's focuses on public health, the Dayton Arcade was constructed to be a clean and safe hub for food distribution.
+Following the Progressive Era's focuses on public health, the Dayton Arcade was constructed to be a clean and safe hub for food distribution.
 Originally, the main spaces were used for a major food market, with retail stores, offices, and apartments on the upper floors.
 Through the first four decades of the twentieth century, this super supermarket and retail center was one of Downtown Dayton's prime attractions and destinations, offering the unusual in fruit and vegetables, seafood, baked goods, food specialties, meats and meat specialties, fresh-cut flowers, and assorted luxury items available in or out of season.
 It was coined in 1924 to be "The City Within a City" and said that one-sixth of the population of the city passed through the Arcade daily.
 If correct, that meant 29,000 people passed through every day.

 The 1930s brought the Great Depression, and though the Arcade remained a fixture of the downtown commercial district, it still suffered as the city was hit hard economically.
 By 1940, there were only 25 merchants left, down 35 from the year prior.
 Dayton's industrial sector improved significantly during WWII and afterward, which directly correlated with the Arcade regaining strength.
 There was plenty of discretionary income which was now being spent at the "City Within a City".
 In 1952, the Arcade was sold to Robert Shapiro for $2.5 million.

 The Arcade did see a decline with the construction I-75 and other interstate highways.
 I-75 and US 35 essentially severed West Dayton, a major hub of customers for the Arcade, from the rest of the city.
 This, along with the white population of Dayton moving to the suburbs in droves, saw the Arcade lose its major customer bases and soon fell into decline by the 1970s.

 In 1974, the Arcade was placed on the National Register of Historical Places.